RaghuramReddy9/customer-support-multiagent/README.md

 - **Specialist Agents** – provide grounded responses using **RAG** over department-specific FAQs.
 - **Streamlit** – delivers a conversational interface.

+- **Clarification Flow**:
+  - Billing Specialist asks if the user means “overcharge” vs “double charge”.
+  - Tech Specialist asks if the app issue is a crash, freeze, or startup problem.
+  - Makes the bot feel more human-like by handling vague queries before answering.

 </details>

 ---